 He later advanced his resume while coaching at Riverside Community College for seven seasons (2003-10) as the head women's cross country and track and field coach.
 Within his time at RCC the cross country team achieved five top-10 team finishes at the state championships, and four times for track.
 In 2009 he was named the CCCAA Women's Track & field Coach of the Year.

 Barbee's coaching experience also includes stints at McNeese State University and University of South Alabama.
 While at South Alabama as the cross country coach and distance assistant he led the 2011 women's cross country team to their best season in more than a decade.
 Additionally his men and women combined for four new school records.

-Spencer Castro is entering his second season as the head men's and women's cross country coach at UC Merced.
+Velarde enters his second season as an assistant coach for the men's and women's cross country teams.

 He was born and raised in Madera, California and attended Madera High School, where he was a two year varsity runner.
 In 2006 Madera was nationally ranked, and placed 6th at their state meet and 12th nationally.

 After his time at Madera, he attended Fresno City College at the same time as Coach Nunez and was the captain of the team for two consecutive seasons.
 After his first season he was ranked 7th in California for returning runners.
 In 2008 he placed 10th overall at the CCCAA meet in the Northern division.
 During his time at Fresno City College he earned the Bill Camp Memorial Award, given to an outstanding student athlete, an award rarely given out.